 For international exchange students who enter in the fall, the international student services coordinator arranges advising between Oglethorpe and the student's home institution.

-For non-international students who are unable to attend any MAP Days session, arrangements are made by other means to ensure proper advising, registration and access to mathematics and language placement tests.
+For non-international students who are unable to attend any MAP Days session, arrangements are made by other means to ensure an effective transition to Oglethorpe.